Skip to main content

 Celestine Odo Okwudili Head of Programmes

-Amina Aliyu Adamu Manager, Impact Assessment and Shared Learning
+Amina Aliyu Adamu Specialist, Impact Assessment and Shared Learning

-David Habba Manager, Humanitarian and Resilience, North-East Liaison
+David Habba Specialist, Humanitarian and Resilience, North-East Liaison